-Your testing proposal is rejected under Article 40(3)(d) of REACH.
-Under Article 40(3)(c) you are requested to carry out the additional test with the Substance, as specified above.
+Your testing proposal is accepted under Article 40(3)(a) and you are requested to conduct the test with the Substance, as specified above.

 Appendix B: Requirements to fulfil when conducting and reporting new tests for REACH purposes

 A. Test methods, GLP requirements and reporting